 The Two-D Political Map also suggests that the two tribes of "New Britain" and "Free Liberal" are quite close together, and the Opinium survey data also supports this perception.
 These two groups could be considered as a single group, which would be the third largest tribe.

 The old left/right categories are not enough to capture people's political beliefs anymore.
 They cannot describe parties such as UKIP and other "populist" or "protest" movements in Europe and the United States.
 They cannot explain Brexit or the Scottish independence movement.

 Political science needs a new framework to measure, analyse and describe these new movements.
 Electoral Calculus, building on the work of the Social Market Foundation, has created a "Two-Dimensional Political Map" which extends the existing left/right categories by adding a new dimension of Internationalist versus Nationalist.
 Internationalists believe in immigration, freedom of movement and a global Britain.
 Nationalists want to restrict immigration, put Britons first and be more isolationist.

-Political attitudes are now a position on the 2D Political Map, rather than a point on the left/right spectrum.
+Political attitudes are now a position on the Two-D Political Map, rather than a point on the left/right spectrum.
 This extra dimension captures UKIP and Brexit.
 It shows that UKIP and "Leave" are not particularly right-wing, but they are significantly Nationalist.

 This two-dimensional approach has been tested against the SMF "eight tribes" model, as well as producing intuitive results for UK political parties and the EU referendum result.
 It is put forward as a clear and useful way of describing contemporary politics.